-Interesting model for mixing the institutional and non-institutional cooperation is the Energy Co-operative, where the members will provide the investments required for energy production.
+An interesting model for mixing institutional and non-institutional cooperation is the Energy co-operative.
+A cooperative is an autonomous association of persons who voluntarily cooperate for their mutual social, economic, and cultural benefit, such as Brighton Energy Co-operative in UK or Ecopower in Belgium.
+Cooperative members will provide the investments required for energy production.
 In many cases, they also will be the main users of the produced energy.
-The members can be either organizations or citizens with smaller or bigger investments and sometimes the extra precautions are taken to reduce the effect of 'big money' to give more value to wider participation instead of higher investments.
+The members can be either organizations or citizens with smaller or bigger investments and sometimes extra precautions are taken to reduce the effect of 'big money' to give more value to wider participation instead of higher investments.